 Always adjust the shock absorber assemblies on the left and right side to the same setting.
 Uneven adjustment can cause poor handling and loss of stability, which could lead to an accident.

 Adjusting the rear shock absorber assembly

-The spring preload can be adjusted to suit the rider's weight and the riding conditions.
+The spring preload, rebound damping and compression damping forces of the rear shock absorber assembly can be adjusted to suit the rider's weight and the riding conditions.